apryakhin/legion.stanford.edu/tutorial05.md

 #### Inline Mappings ####

-We now introduce one way to create physical instances of logical regions using _inline mappings_ (we'll discuss other ways to create physical instances in coming examples).
+We now introduce one way to create physical instances of logical regions using _inline mappings_.
+(We'll discuss other ways to create physical instances in coming examples.)
 Inline mappings provide a mechanism for a task to manifest a physical instance of a logical region directly inline as part of the task's execution.
 Performing an inline mapping will give